HL7/davinci-pcde/src/pagecontent/usecases.md

 2. have care terminated,  or
 3. requiring providers to submit additional documentation to the new plan that was already available to the prior plan.

-The goal is to provide for continuity of care and to minimise provider burden.
+The goal is to provide for continuity of care and to minimize provider burden.
 While the CMS NPRM points to the ability to exchange clinical data that is, at a minimum, defined by USCDI V1.0, the ability to exchange this data set does not provide the full set of information to enable the new payer to meet the goals stated above.

 ### In Scope
-This Implementation Guide (IG) is focused on organizing and exchanging information from a prior payer associated with current treatments to allow the new payer to continue these treatments without placing an additional burden on either the member or the provider.
+This Implementation Guide (IG) is focused on organizing and exchanging information from a prior payer associated with current treatments to allow the new payer to continue these treatments without placing an additional burden on either the member or the provider or creating interruptions in care.

 ### Out-of-Scope
 This implementation guide is not: